dart-lang/site-www/src/_guides/language/sound-dart.md

 List<Cat> myCats = new List<[!Animal!]>();
 {% endprettify %}

-This assignment passes static analysis under strong mode, but it creates an implicit cast.
+This assignment passes static analysis, but it creates an implicit cast.
 It is equivalent to:

 <?code-excerpt "strong/lib/strong_analysis.dart (generic-type-assignment-implied-cast)" replace="/as.*(?=;)/[!$&!]/g"?>